Oakland Black Cowboy Association: Mission and activities

-The mission of the OBCA is "educate all the citizens of Oakland and the Bay Area about the role played by Black cowboys and other pioneers in the settling of the American West.”
+The mission of the OBCA is "educate all the citizens of Oakland and the Bay Area about the role played by Black cowboys and other pioneers in the settling of the American West."
 Besides holding the parade and festival, the OBCA also attends various community events and runs activities with Oakland's Parks, Recreation and Youth Development agency.
 Members of the OBCA give presentations at schools and church events.
 They have also participated in census outreach.

 The Oakland Black Cowboy Parade and Festival is held the first weekend of October in DeFremery Park.
 The parade has OBCA members and young people riding horses in unison and dancing with their horses.
 As examples, the 2018 and 2019 parades also included drill teams from local high schools and colleges, square dancing groups, a Buffalo Soldiers reenactment group from Seattle, a group of Hispanic riders from San Jose, Girl Scouts, and circus groups.
+Some of the riders help festival attendees take short rides on their horses.